 This word ‘grog’ came about in 1731 when an Admiral of the Royal Navy ordered rum rations in Barbados to be diluted due to drunkenness and discipline problems amongst the sailors.
 The Admiral was known as ‘old grog’ because of a grogram cloak he wore, so the disappointed rum-drinking sailors gave this new diluted mixture the same title.

 These days grog is still used to mean rum and to ‘sink a few grogs’ is a commonly used expression throughout Barbados.
 Even though rum today is much more refined, island locals still speak of ‘firing a grog or two’ at the corner shop.

 Mount Gay and Cockspur rum distilleries both have visitor centers in Bridgetown where you can learn all about the history of rum production, and even enjoy samples of our lethal brew.

 The Mount Gay Rum Tour is one of the most popular tourist activities in Barbados.
 Guides take you on a tour of how rum is produced, and you’ll also get to see artifacts, film presentations, and vintage photos, with a mandatory rum tasting session at the end.

 You can also visit the Foursquare Rum Factory and Heritage Park in St. Philip, as well as the West Indies Rum Distillery in St. Michael where rums such as Cockspur and Malibu are locally produced.

 Did You Know?

-There is also ‘micro-distillery’ at St. Nicholas Abbey, featuring a 350 year old restored Jacobean mansion and 250 acres of sugar cane.
-You can also take a tour of this heritage attraction and enjoy a sampler from a small local distillery that creates their very own brand of rum, under the supervision of the family who own the Abbey.
+There is also ‘micro-distillery’ at St. Nicholas Abbey, featuring a 350-year-old restored Jacobean mansion and 250 acres of sugar cane.
+You can also take a tour of this heritage attraction and enjoy a sampler from a small local distillery that creates their very own brand of rum, under the supervision of the family who owns the Abbey.

 Author: Brett Callaghan